jhap1982/giveituruguay/2017/2017-05-13 - Quicken Loans Arena, Cleveland, OH, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Look Around
+7. Look Around
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-The Power of Equality
+10. The Power of Equality
-Aeroplane
+11. Aeroplane
-Sick Love
+12. Sick Love
-Higher Ground
+13. Higher Ground
-Under the Bridge
+14. Under the Bridge
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Burn On part of JOSH
+16. Burn On part of JOSH
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes